What is a ground lease?

 Foreclosure risks

 A subordinated ground lease can expose landowners to foreclosure risks.
 Commercial leases in this category allow the land to be used as collateral against the loan taken by the tenant to develop the property.
-In the event of default, the lender has the right to foreclose on the property.
+In the event of default, the lender has the right to foreclose on the property, and the owner could lose their asset.

 Borrowing limitations

 Tenants who have signed an unsubordinated ground lease can find raising money for a project difficult.
-However, even a subordinated ground lease can impose borrowing limitations on the tenant.
+Even a subordinated ground lease can impose borrowing limitations on the tenant.

 While many lenders are willing to advance funds secured by a subordinated ground lease, others may not be as willing to do so.
 Some lenders are hesitant to accept ground leases as collateral because these leases can be terminated, which would disadvantage the lender.